Alexhuszagh/BreezeStyleSheets/ISSUES.md

 ### Standard Icons

 Certain standard icons cannot be overwritten in the stylesheet, and therefore a custom style must be installed in the Qt application.
-The `standard-icons` [plugin](/extension/README.md#standard-icons) comes with a set of custom standard icons, and the [standard_icons.py](/example/standard_icons.py) example shows a complete application for how to override the default standard icons.
+The `standard-icons` [extension](/extension/README.md#standard-icons) comes with a set of custom standard icons, and the [standard_icons.py](/example/standard_icons.py) example shows a complete application for how to override the default standard icons.

 A simple example of overriding the command link icon for a PyQt6 application is as follows.
-First, configure with the `standard-icons` plugin.
+First, configure with the `standard-icons` extension.

 ```bash
 python configure.py --extensions=standard-icons